Social Security Disability Insurance (SSDI) can provide crucial financial support to people who become disabled and lose

 Unlike most lawyers, you won’t need to pay your Social Security disability lawyer’s fees out of pocket.
 SSDI lawyers only get paid if they win your case, and their fees are taken out of your SSDI backpay award (past benefits owed to you, not future payments).
 If you don’t get awarded Social Security disability benefits, you pay no legal fees.

 By law, the maximum fee an SSDI lawyer can charge is 25% of your SSDI backpay award up to a maximum of $6,000.
 Typically, the award is less than the maximum $6,000 amount.

 You are not required to hire a lawyer to apply for Social Security Disability benefits.
 There are several ways you can apply on your own:

 There is a clear financial benefit to applying on your own--if your application is successful, you won’t have any legal fees deducted from your award.

 But keep in mind that less than ⅓ of SSDI applications are approved, and many fail due to incomplete forms or information.
 The application process can be overwhelming and confusing.
 Having a Social Security disability lawyer guide you through the process will increase your chance of success.

 What are the Social Security disability requirements to qualify for benefits?
 You are eligible to receive SSDI if you are an American citizen or a legal resident.
 In the application process, you’ll need to prove that your disability may last for at least one year.
 And often you will also need to prove that you’ve been working for several years and are no longer able to earn an income above a certain threshold.

 The Social Security Administration uses a five-point test to determine whether you meet the SSDI definition of disability:

 Under each of these questions, the SSA evaluates various criteria to determine whether you qualify.
-(Some people wonder whether you can get disability for anxiety, which we address in a separate article).
+(Some people wonder whether you can get disability for specific conditions like anxiety or autism, which we address in separate articles).

 These are averages, of course, so the amount you will actually receive varies depending on your age and other factors.